D. OFFICIALS WHO ADMINISTER THE CODE OF CONDUCT

-The Magisters, the Director, the Associate Dean, the Dean of Undergraduates, and the Dean of Graduate and Postdoctoral Studies may appoint designees in their discretion.
+The Magisters, the Director, the Associate Dean of Students, the Dean of Undergraduates, and the Dean of Graduate and Postdoctoral Studies may appoint designees in their discretion.

 D. OFFICIALS WHO ADMINISTER THE CODE OF CONDUCT.
 Rice University conduct officials and bodies are not designed to and should not be expected to function as courts of law.
 The procedures are designed to treat all matters as individually and informally as possible and strive for fairness and reasonableness in all considerations.
 When feasible and appropriate, disciplinary cases will be referred to the student adjudicatory bodies, such as University Court and the College Courts.

 1. Associate Dean of Students.
 The Associate Dean chairs the Consultation and Assessment Team, which convenes relevant offices and officials regularly to coordinate responses to behavioral matters, including coordinating disciplinary matters but also non-disciplinary behavioral matters.
 The Associate Dean has the authority to administer the Code when necessary, decides when mandatory assessments will be required for students, assists with the non-judicial resolution of behavioral matters as necessary and coordinates responses when cases have both significant disciplinary and non-disciplinary aspects.

 2. Student Judicial Programs.
 Student Judicial Programs (SJP) is the primary conduct office of the University, and the Director of SJP is the primary conduct official.
-The Associate Director may serve as designee of the Director.
+The Associate Director may serve as a designee of the Director.
 SJP receives information and complaints concerning potential violations of the Code and decides which body, if any, will investigate and consider a matter.
 Decisions issued by bodies under this Code are recommendations to SJP, to be implemented and enforced under its authority.

 a.
-SJP may assume authority over a matter directly rather than refer it to University Court or another body.
+SJP may assume authority over a matter directly rather than refer it to the University Court or another body.
 These matters may include (but are not limited to):

 i. matters where personal privacy is of a special concern (including but not limited to sexual misconduct or sex discrimination allegations);